 |Hartman Engineers||Magee Excavation & Development LLC|

-Below are answers to several questions we frequently receive about the Move Ascension program.
+Clicking the questions below reveals answers about the Move Ascension program.
 If your question is not listed, we invite you to submit it via the Contact page.

 Public investment in roads must go through a cost/benefit analysis before a project gets the “go-ahead”.
 All of the above studies are variations of tools used by traffic engineers and transportation planners to evaluate each project so that they may be reasonably compared to other road projects competing for the same funding.